- Delos is a sacred island with important archaeological sites and is closely tied to Greek mythology.

-Delos is not all about Greece's cultural heritage, archaeological sites, and sacred way, it also has amazing beaches for your swimming endeavors and neighbouring islands full of beauty.
-You can dive at Fourni beach, which you will reach if you follow for about 15 minutes the relatively inaccessible path that starts on the right of the port, as you look inland.
+Delos is not all about Greece's cultural heritage, archaeological sites, and sacred way, it also has amazing beaches for your swimming endeavors and neighboring islands full of beauty.
+You can dive at Fourni Beach, which you will reach if you follow for about 15 minutes the relatively inaccessible path that starts on the right of the port as you look inland.

 Some of you may not even know its existence, but the nearby island of Rhenia is known to the people of Mykonos as it is separated from Delos by a small strait.
 Its characteristic is its secluded and, at the same time, uniquely beautiful beaches.